Unwinding Continuous Medicaid Coverage

 Share

 Access to affordable coverage like Medicaid significantly improves chances of diagnosing, treating, and surviving cancer.
-Interruptions in insurance, like those that will result from the unwinding of continuous coverage, can have catastrophic effects on cancer patients who cannot delay treatment.
+Interruptions in insurance, like those that will result from the end of automatic Medicaid renewals, can have catastrophic effects on cancer patients who cannot delay treatment.
 ACS CAN is dedicated to improving the lives of people with cancer and their families through advocacy, research, and patient support, to ensure everyone has an opportunity to prevent, detect, treat, and survive cancer.

 Among patients with cancer, those with Medicaid coverage disruptions were significantly more likely to have advanced stage cancer and worse survival than patients without disruptions.